-Because Let’s Encrypt Certificates are issued free-of-charge as a public service, ISRG cannot accept any liability for any loss, harm, claim, or attorney’s fees in connection with such certificates.
+Because Let’s Encrypt Certificates are issued free-of-charge as a public service, ISRG cannot accept any liability for any loss, harm, claims, or attorney’s fees in connection with such Certificates.
 Accordingly, you agree that ISRG will not be liable for any damages, attorney’s fees, or recovery, regardless of whether such damages are direct, consequential, indirect, incidental, special, exemplary, punitive, or compensatory, even if ISRG has been advised of the possibility of such damages.
-This Limitation on Liability applies irrespective of the theory of liability, i.e., whether the theory of liability is based upon contract, warranty, indemnification, contribution, tort, equity, statute or regulation, common law, or any other source of law, standard of care, category of claim, notion of fault or responsibility, or theory of recovery.
-The parties agree that this disclaimer is intended to be CONSTRUED to the fullest extent allowed by applicable law.
+This limitation on liability applies irrespective of the theory of liability, i.e., whether the theory of liability is based upon contract, warranty, indemnification, contribution, tort, equity, statute or regulation, common law, or any other source of law, standard of care, category of claim, notion of fault or responsibility, or theory of recovery.
+The parties agree that this disclaimer is intended to be construed to the fullest extent allowed by applicable law.

-By way of further explanation regarding the scope of the disclaimer, and without waiving or limiting the foregoing in any way, ISRG does not make, and isrg expressly disclaims, any warranty regarding its right to use any technology, invention, technical design, process, or business method used in either issuing Let’s Encrypt Certificates or providing any of ISRG’s services. you affirmatively and expressly waive the right to hold ISRG responsible in any way, or seek indemnification against ISRG, for any infringement of intellectual property rights, including patent, trademark, trade secret, or copyright.
+By way of further explanation regarding the scope of the disclaimer, and without waiving or limiting the foregoing in any way, ISRG does not make, and ISRG expressly disclaims, any warranty regarding its right to use any technology, invention, technical design, process, or business method used in either issuing Let’s Encrypt Certificates or providing any of ISRG’s services.
+You affirmatively and expressly waive the right to hold ISRG responsible in any way, or seek indemnification against ISRG, for any infringement of intellectual property rights, including patent, trademark, trade secret, or copyright.

 5. Additional Terms